magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kafka.md

 ![image](/images/user-guide/integrations/kafka/Kafka_main.png)

 ## Required environment
 Before you start setting up the integration, you should already have a prepared Broker Kafka server.
 This is either a local installation or a cloud solution.
-If you haven't installed Kafka Broker yet, there is an example of basic installation of Kafka Broker locally on [our site](https://thingsboard.io/docs/user-guide/install/pe/ubuntu/?ubuntuThingsboardQueue=kafka#step-5-choose-thingsboard-queue-service).
+If you haven't installed Kafka Broker yet, there is an example of basic installation of Kafka Broker locally on [our site](/docs/user-guide/install/pe/ubuntu/?ubuntuThingsboardQueue=kafka#step-5-choose-thingsboard-queue-service).
 If you need to use a cloud solution, then you can consider [Kafka Confluent](https://www.confluent.io/), on the basis of which examples will be built in this guide.

 ## Create Uplink Converter

 Before creating the integration, you need to create an Uplink converter in Data converters.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.
 Click on the **“plus”** and on **“Create new converter”**.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.

 {% assign feature = "integrations" %}{% include templates/debug-mode.md %}